Document integrity

 The hash added into privacy.obfuscatedData is the one used by the framework when computing the targetHash.
 To verify that a document is not tampered with, OpenAttestation computes the targetHash of the provided document and compare it to signature.targetHash.
 There is one subtle difference during verification.
 All the hashes available in privacy.obfuscatedData are added to the list of computed hashes.
 Therefore, the following shows the steps for verification:

-4. Sort all the hashes from the previous step alphabetically and hash them all together: this will provide the targetHash of the document.
+privacy.obfuscatedDatato the list of computed hashes from the previous step. - Sort all the hashes from the previous step alphabetically and hash them all together: this will provide the

 The only difference with the targetHash computation is in Step 3.